awsdocs/iam-user-guide/doc_source/id_session-tags.md

 sts:TagSession
 ```

+**Important**
+When using session tags, the role trust policies for all roles connected to an identity provider \(IdP\) must have the `sts:TagSession` permission\.
+The `AssumeRole` operation will fail for any role connected to an IdP that is passing session tags without the this permission\.
+If you don't want to update the role trust policy for each role, you can use a separate IdP instance for passing session tags\.
+Then add the `sts:TagSession` permission to only the roles that are connected to the separate IdP\.

-You can use this action with the following condition keys\.
+You can use the `sts:TagSession` action with the following condition keys\.
 + `aws:PrincipalTag` – Use this key to compare the tag that is attached to the principal making the request with the tag that you specify in the policy\.
 For example, you can allow a principal to pass session tags only if the principal making the request has the specified tags\.
 + `aws:RequestTag` – Use this key to compare the tag key\-value pair that was passed in the request with the tag pair that you specify in the policy\.
 For example, you can allow the principal to pass the specified session tags, but only with the specified values\.
 + `aws:ResourceTag` – Use this key to compare the tag key\-value pair that you specify in the policy with the key\-value pair that is attached to the resource\.
 For example, you can allow the principal to pass session tags only if the role they are assuming includes the specified tags\.